model-checking/kani/docs/src/rustc-hacks.md

 **Don't forget to rollback the changes before you create your PR.**

-## Custom RUSTC
+## Custom `rustc`

-There are a few reasons why you may want to use your own copy of RUSTC.
+There are a few reasons why you may want to use your own copy of `rustc`.
 E.g.:
 - Enable more verbose logs.
 - Use a debug build to allow you to step through `rustc` code.
 - Test changes to `rustc`.

 We will assume that you already have a Kani setup and that the variable `KANI_WORKSPACE` contains the path to your Kani workspace.

-**It is highly recommended that you start from the commit that corresponds to the current rustc version from your workspace.**
+**It is highly recommended that you start from the commit that corresponds to the current `rustc` version from your workspace.**
 To get that information, run the following command:
 ```bash
 cd ${KANI_WORKSPACE} # Go to your Kani workspace.